 4. Go on a City Sightseeing Tour

-We explored Budapest on our own but there are plenty of city sightseeing tours you can go on.
+We explored Budapest on our own but there are plenty of city sightseeing and walking tours you can go on.

 A Segway tour is perhaps one of the most fun ways of exploring Budapest.
 A couple people in our group did a segway tour in virtually every European city we visited, including Budapest.
 You can book a Segway tour on Get Your Guide.